About Project528

 Why is Project 528 important?

 We are a global community.
-Whether you’re in Paris or Cairo, you were probably one of the youngest people in your oncologist’s office.
-Your breast cancer experiences share common challenges.
+Whether in Paris or Cairo, young adults with breast cancer share many common challenges.
 Project 528 is the first-ever global effort to identify the most pressing needs of this community and share them across languages and continents to improve the quality of care for all.

 How did Project 528 start?